WHAT MAKES AN INDIAN WEDDING DIFFERENT?

 Day 2: The Mendhi and Sangeet ceremonies

-The mendhi ceremony is for females only where they get together to create intricate patterns using henna on the hands and feet of the bride, her attendants, and family members.
-During these hours with friends and family the bride will be given advice, and girls will plot and plan to meet the guys they fancy on both sides of the family.
+The mendhi ceremony is for ladies only where female family members and friends gather to create intricate patterns using henna on the hands and feet of the bride.
+Nowadays, they let a few male family members and friends to attend.
+Traditionally, during these pre-wedding events, friends and family give advice to the bride and groom.
+Sangeet is the night event where girls plan to meet the guys they fancy on both sides of the family.

 On this day the groom arrives, traditionally seated on a white mare.
 The reason for using a female horse rather than a stallion is a purely practical one – the mare is chosen as she is more docile than a stallion, for the family doesn’t want to risk the groom being thrown by his horse on his wedding day wearing all his finery!